A pathologist is a doctor who interprets and diagnoses the changes caused by disease in the body's cells and tissues

-- You'll work closely with healthcare scientists in the medical laboratory.
-You'll also attend clinical meetings with a range of doctors, nurses and other multi-professional staff.
+- You'll work closely with biomedical scientists in the medical laboratory.
+You'll also attend clinical meetings with other doctors, nurses and other multi-professional staff.

 - The lifelong study of disease, combined with the requirement to diagnose clinical conditions, means that pathology is rewarding and intellectually stimulating.

 - Most pathology specialties have patient contact, e.g. outpatient clinics and ward rounds.
 Within histopathology patient contact is limited, although you may have joint specialist clinics with surgeons.

-Your medical degree is followed by two years of foundation training, common to all medical graduates, where you work in a hospital as a junior doctor on a rotational basis in different departments, which may include a pathology specialty.
+Your medical degree is followed by two years of Foundation Training, common to all medical graduates, where you work in a hospital as a junior doctor on a rotational basis in different departments, which may include a pathology specialty.
 After successful completion of the first year of Foundation Training, you can apply for full registration as a doctor with the GMC.
 On successful completion of the programme, you'll be awarded a Foundation Programme Certificate of Completion (FPCC).
 For full details, see the UK Foundation Programme.